deepjavalibrary/djl/docs/load_model.md

 - Application: defines model application
 - Input/Output data type: defines desired input and output data type
 - artifact id: defines the artifact id of the model you want to load, you can use fully-qualified name that includes group id
-- group id: defines the group id of the pre loaded ModelZoo that the model belongs to
+- group id: defines the group id of the pre-loaded ModelZoo that the model belongs to
 - ModelZoo: specifies a ModelZoo in which to search model
 - model urls: a comma delimited string defines at where the models are stored
 - Translator: defines custom data processing functionality to be used to ZooModel
 - Progress: specifies model loading progress
 - filters: defines search filters that must match the properties of the model
 - options: defines engine/model specific options to load the model
-- arguments: defines model specific arguments to load the model
+- arguments: defines model specific arguments to customize the behavior of Translator

 *Note:* If multiple models match the criteria you specified, the first one will be returned.
 The result is not deterministic.